 The NCA will take a similar stance regarding monetary policy as that currently in place by the Canadian federal government and will utilize similar measures as indicated below with the exception of the role of the Bank of Canada:

-● restore the 1934 Bank of Canada Act and amend the Act so that the Bank of Canada is fully independent of the federal government and in complete service of the Canadian people.
+● restore the 1934 Bank of Canada Act with amendments to Act so that the Bank of Canada is independent of the federal government, national in scope (1938 amendment of the Act), and in complete service of the Canadian people, transparent to the Canadian people, and the Bank of Canada has exclusive public lending right

-● rescind all legislation that is in contradiction of the 1934 Bank of Canada Act.
+● rescind all legislation that is in contradiction of the amended 1934 Bank of Canada Act

 ● establishment mechanisms to protect Canadian people who make deposits in banks from any bank recapitalization, and the Canadian people would not be subject to the bail-in regime